psf/black/docs/guides/using_black_with_other_tools.md

 </details>

-### Flake8
+### pycodestyle

-[Flake8](https://pypi.org/p/flake8/) is a code linter.
-It warns you of syntax errors, possible bugs, stylistic errors, etc. For the most part, Flake8 follows [PEP 8](https://www.python.org/dev/peps/pep-0008/) when warning about stylistic errors.
+[pycodestyle](https://pycodestyle.pycqa.org/) is a code linter.
+It warns you of syntax errors, possible bugs, stylistic errors, etc. For the most part, pycodestyle follows [PEP 8](https://www.python.org/dev/peps/pep-0008/) when warning about stylistic errors.
 There are a few deviations that cause incompatibilities with _Black_.